jddj137/image-twirl-ros/README.md

 ROS packages can also be "built from source" meaning the source code is downloaded (usually by cloning a repo), then compiled and built locally.
 This method allows for development of new ROS packages and installing ROS packages without pre-built debian packages.
 To build ROS packages from source, navigate to `catkin_ws/src` and use the following commands.

     git clone [repo_address]
-    cd ../..
+    cd ..
     catkin_make

-ROS packages generally follow the structure of the ros tutorial package.
+ROS packages generally follow the structure of this ros tutorial package.

 **ros_img_pipe_tutorial package**
 - launch    -- Launch files for ROS package nodes.